Frequently Asked Questions

 What is the clinical pathology training like at Mayo?

 Residents receive extensive exposure to laboratory management by attending numerous administrative meetings with lab directors.
-Residents also participate in the biannual internal CAP inspections and are often invited to serve on external CAP inspection teams.
-Third year residents participate in the unique Leadership and Management Seminar series.
+Residents also participate in the biannual internal College of American Pathologists (CAP) inspections and are often invited to serve on external CAP inspection teams.
+Second-year residents participate in the unique Leadership and Management Seminar Series.

 Back to top